Sanibel/ Captiva, Florida

 Except for product liability cases, these claims are predicated on a legal theory known as negligence.
 The fact that you were hurt on vacation in Florida isn’t enough to ensure you can receive compensation.
-To establish negligence in a Sanibel injury lawsuit, we need to show the defendant:
+To establish negligence in a injury lawsuit based on an accident in Sanibel, our personal injury lawyers need to show the defendant:

 - Had a responsibility to use reasonable care;

 - Through that breach of care, caused the injuries you suffered.

 Of course, not all accidents occur due to circumstances that were entirely black-and-white.
 The good news is Florida follows a model of pure comparative fault.Comparative Fault in Sanibel Injury Cases

 Per F.S.
 768.81, comparative fault refers to the blame a plaintiff (injured person) may have shared for causing the injury.
 This alone will not prohibit an injured person from pursuing damages.
 Comparative fault is one of the arguments defendants will use to fight for a reduction of your compensation, which can be proportionately reduced based on how much (if any) plaintiff was responsible for the accident.
 It’s one of the reasons our personal injury attorneys meticulously research each Sanibel accident case we take on because even if we prove the defendant liable, we still must show why our client deserves the compensation we are seeking.
 The good news is even if you were 99 percent at fault and the defendant was only 1 percent at fault, you could still collect damages on that 1 percent.Assumption of Risk/ Liability Waivers